Skip to main content

 Auto Body provides a challenging career using both technical and artistic skills.
 Earn your auto body collision repair degree from Minnesota State College Southeast to begin your career path.

 Our Auto Body Collision Technology degree will prepare you with the skills you need to succeed in the automotive industry.
-The MSC Southeast auto body degree includes collision repair classes with hands-on experience taught by industry-experienced instructors.
+Southeast's auto body degree includes collision repair classes with hands-on experience taught by industry-experienced instructors.

 Career Area: Transportation